bi-labor/es-mssql/README.md

 ## Submitting your solution

+To complete this laboratory you are required to solve excercises and submit your work, as prescribed by the exercise descriptions.
+You may only submit your own work!
+Submitting a work that you did not create is considered cheating, and will be handled according to the code of studies ("TVSZ").

 While completing your exercises, please include the scripts, packages, projects, etc. in your submission.
 A starter submission is provided to you.
 Fill in the missing pieces there.

 > :memo: The exercises all highlight the `path` where you should put your solution. **Please follow these guidelines.** The submissions are checked automatically.
 Files and folders not adhering to the prescribed structure might be skipped, and you will get a worse grade.